-- (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined in statute; and - (e) a master repurchase agreement providing for the custody and security of collateral is executed. - (9) Debt obligations of federal agencies or government corporations with maturities not to exceed 10 years from the date of purchase, excluding mortgage backed or derivative obligations, provided that the investments are purchased through the State Division of Investment and are invested consistent with the rules and regulations of the State Investment Council.
+- (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined in section 1 of P.L.
+1970, c.236 (C.17:9-41); and - (e) a master repurchase agreement providing for the custody and security of collateral is executed. - (9) Debt obligations of federal agencies or government corporations with maturities not to exceed 10 years from the date of purchase, excluding mortgage backed or derivative obligations, provided that the investments are purchased through the State Division of Investment and are invested consistent with the rules and regulations of the State Investment Council.

-All of the Group's investments are recorded at fair value based on quoted market prices.
 The investments are held by the Group's custodial bank trust department in the Group's name.
 The bank's trust department is also its agent in purchasing and selling the securities.
 The investments are uninsured and unregistered.
 All of the funds held by the custodial bank are held in a fiduciary account in the Group's name, and are backed by the full faith credit of the U.S. Government.
 As such, they are protected in the event of the bankruptcy of the bank.
-Investments consisted of the following:
+The Group did not hold any Investments as of June 30,2017 and the Investments as of June 30, 2016 consisted of the following